bashirusuleman/coding-challenge/README.md

-## To apply, create terraform.tfvars file with custom values for the variables below, then run:
+## To apply, create terraform.tfvars file with custom values for the variables below, then run:<br>

 > ## __terraform init__ <br>
 > ## __terraform apply__